 - All Businesses and governmental entities with indoor operations are urged to review the Ventilation Guidelines and implement ventilation strategies for indoor operations as feasible.

 The following are best practices to reduce COVID-19 transmission: Get vaccinated; Stay home if sick, and talk to your doctor; Wear a mask for added protection; Maximize fresh air; and Clean your hands.

 REQUIREMENTS FOR FILM PERMITTING UNDER COVID-19:

-- It may take 7-10 business days before your first shoot date for permit turnaround.
+1. We need 7 business days before your first shoot date for permit turnaround.
 If you are using a drone camera for filming, we may need additional days to work on your submission (be aware that the process will not begin until all required documentation has been submitted).

 - Please use this updated film notice template with special wording regarding COVID-19 when you need to notify a neighborhood of your parking and/or filming activity.

 - FilmSF staff may conduct drop-in inspections of permitted productions.

 - Please be respectful of the public and merchants and try to impact access to merchants as little as possible.

 - Posted parking will be limited in order to facilitate merchants getting back to business, including curbside pick-ups by their customers.

 San Francisco Department of Public Health website on COVID-19:

 The Toolkit section and the Coronavirus Facts section of the DPH site also includes signage in multiple languages which you can use to meet some of the notice requirements in the Safety Protocol.
 Additional Public Health information can be found at https://www.sfcdcp.org/infectious-diseases-a-to-z/coronavirus-2019-novel-coronavirus/